Harry Maguire: 2023–present: Rise in form

 During the 2024–25 season, Maguire started regularly in a 3-centre-back system for new United head coach Ruben Amorim, stating in an interview with MUTV: "I feel like I've been in a good place for 18 months to two years.
 There's no doubt I had a difficult spell, I kept my head down, I knew my chance would come and when the chance came I needed to be ready and focused to take it."
 On 7 February 2025, Maguire scored a last-minute headed goal against former club Leicester to send United through to the fifth-round of the FA Cup.
 Replays showed that Maguire was in an offside position, and since VAR was not present in the cup round, the goal stood.
-Later that year, on 17 April, in the Europa League quarter-final second leg against French side Olympique Lyonnais, Maguire scored a stoppage time winner during extra time.
+On 26 February 2025, Maguire scored the winning goal in a 3–2 win against Ipswich Town.
+Later that year, on 17 April, in the Europa League quarter-final second leg against French side Olympique Lyonnais, Maguire provided an important assist and scored a stoppage time winner during extra time in the 120th minute.
 The goal sealed a 5–4 win on the night, and a 7–6 win on aggregate for United, securing their place in the Europa League semi-finals, having been 4–2 down (6–4 on aggregate) down just ten minutes earlier.

-On 19 October 2025, he netted his first Premier League goal of the 2025–26 season, the winner in a 2–1 away victory over arch-rivals Liverpool, earning his club their first triumph at Anfield since January 2016.
+On 27 August 2025, Maguire scored a last-minute equaliser against Grimsby Town in the EFL Cup.
+On 20 September, Maguire provided the winning assist against Chelsea in the Premier League.
+Almost a month later, on 19 October, he netted his first Premier League goal of the 2025–26 season, the winner in a 2–1 away victory over arch-rivals Liverpool, earning his club their first triumph at Anfield since January 2016.

+On 13 January 2026, Michael Carrick returned to Manchester United as head coach, replacing former manager Ruben Amorim.
+This led to a resurgence in form by both the club (climbing from 6th to 3rd in the Premier League), and Maguire himself.
+Maguire received Man of the Match in a 3–2 win against Arsenal.

+His form in Manchester United's unbeaten streak in the Premier League under Michael Carrick, from 17 January to 1 March, where he started all seven games, received high praise from both fans and pundits alike.